What Is the Human Factor Lack of Awareness

 - Having trouble keeping your eyes open or focused;

 - Moving through your task unnaturally slowly;

-- Not remembering what you just did, like when you are driving and you suddenly realize you don’t remember the last 60 second; or
+- Not remembering what you just did, like when you are driving, and you suddenly realize you don’t remember the last 60 seconds; or

 - Having a conversation with coworkers while you are completing important tasks.